2. Markov Processes#

 for every \(x\) in the state space.
 Thus, integration is over \(x^*\) and conditioning is captured by \(x\), where \(x^*\) is a possible realization of next period’s state and \(x\) is a realization of this period’s state.

-If in addition we specify a marginal distribution \(Q_0\) for the initial state \(x_0\) over \(\mathcal{X}\), then we have completely specified all joint distributions for the stochastic process \(\{X_t : t = 0, 1, \ldots\}\).
+In addition, once we specify an initial distribution \(Q_0\) for the initial state vector \(X_0\) over \(\mathcal{X}\), then we have completely specified all joint distributions for the stochastic process \(\{X_t : t = 0, 1, \ldots\}\).

 where the conditional densities with respect to the measure \(\lambda\) satisfy: